 Another mystery is Death Stranding's release date.
 At the moment, there's nothing to suggest the potential launch date, but the latest hints from PlayStation 4 Lead Architect Mark Cerny could shed some light on that.

-In an interview with Wired , Cerny shared a lot of exclusive details about Sony's next-generation PlayStation console but when asked about Kojima's Death Stranding, and if Kojima's game will release on both PlayStation 4 and PlayStation 5, a Sony spokesperson in the room quickly answered that the game would be released for PS4.
+In an , Cerny shared a lot of exclusive details about Sony's next-generation PlayStation console but when asked about Kojima's Death Stranding, and if Kojima's game will release on both PlayStation 4 and PlayStation 5, a Sony spokesperson in the room quickly answered that the game would be released for PS4.

 However, Cerny did not confirm the statement and according to Wired, Cerny’s "smile and pregnant pause" at the time of the question invited everyone in the room to think that Death Stranding could also release on PlayStation 5 and become a two-platform release.